 Can be too flexible.
 The GTD method only helps you organize your tasks—it doesn’t help you schedule your weekly or daily work.
 Some people struggle with this level of open-ended flexibility.
 If you’re one of them, pair the GTD method with another time management method, like time blocking or timeboxing.

 The five steps of the Getting Things Done method set you up for success.
-These steps focus on cataloguing and organizing your upcoming work, so you’re no longer mentally keeping track of upcoming to-dos.
+These steps help you catalogue and organize your upcoming work in an external tool like Asana, so you’re no longer mentally keeping track of upcoming to-dos.
 Then, once your work is organized in the GTD method, you can start executing on tasks.

 Before you can organize your work, you first need to capture it—in a place outside of your brain.
 David Allen calls this your Inbox—regardless of what tool you’re using.
 That’s because any task, piece of information, or reminder (or, as Allen likes to call it, “stuff”) goes directly into your Inbox.
 Think of this less as an email inbox and more as a task list of data to be processed later.